Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Results

 \subsubsection{Estimated luminosity functions}

 We derived the UV luminosity functions of LRDs as explained in the previous sections and considering the following redshift bins: $0.6\leq z <1.0$; $1.0\leq z <1.5$; $1.5\leq z <2.0$; $2.0\leq z <2.5$; and $2.5\leq z <4.0$.
 In the first redshift bin we considered only objects in EDF-N, as the other fields lack the $u$ band observations necessary to properly trace the UV slope.
 11 objects (0.3\% of the sample) are not considered in the UV luminosity functions because they correspond to a redshift where the UV slope is not properly covered.
 The derived UV luminosity functions are shown in \cref{fig:LF}, where we also compare our results with UV luminosity functions from the literature of both LRDs, based on JWST data \citep{Kokorev2024,Kocevski2024}, and QSO, including JWST data \citep{Maiolino2024b,Harikane2023,Grazian2024} or before JWST \citep{Giallongo2012,McGreer2013,Giallongo2015,Akiyama2018,Niida2020,Pan2022}.
 The values of the LRD luminosity function of this work are also reported in \cref{tab:LF}.
+When analysing these results, it is necessary to consider that the luminosity function based only on \Euclid data may be overestimated, as there may be contaminants that have not been properly included in the corrections.
+On the other hand, the luminosity function based on IRAC observations could be severely underestimated, given that we strictly remove any source affected by blending. \\

 In the highest redshift bin (i.e., $4.0\leq z <6.0$) no candidates are found, making comparisons with previous JWST results impossible.
-We must therefore wait for future \Euclid releases to improve over these results.
+We must therefore wait for future \Euclid releases, to improve over these results.
+Indeed, the depth of the EDFs is expected to increase by 2 magnitudes until the end of the mission \citep{EuclidSkyOverview}.
+We predict that with the final depths of the EDFs \Euclid will be able to observe the brightest LRDs observed by JWST up to now (\cref{fig:MUVz}).